-The members of the Authority have viewed a tape of the broadcast complained about and have read the correspondence listed in the Appendix.
+The members of the Authority have viewed a recording of the broadcast complained about and have read the correspondence listed in the Appendix.
 The Authority determines the complaint without a formal hearing.

-For the above reasons the Authority does not uphold the complaint.
+For the above reasons the Authority declines to uphold the complaint.